flavour/opencode-manager/README.md

 # OpenCode Manager

-A full-stack web application for running [OpenCode](https://github.com/sst/opencode) in local processes, controllable via a modern web interface.
-Designed to allow users to run and control OpenCode from their phone or any device with a web browser.
+Mobile-first web interface for OpenCode AI agents.
+Manage, control, and code with OpenCode from any device - your phone, tablet, or desktop.
+Features Git integration, file management, and real-time chat in a responsive PWA.
+Deploy with Docker for instant setup.
+View diffs, edit files and much more.

 ## Features